rohithmenon/carnd/vehicle_detection/report.md

 # Vehicle detection and tracking

-Objective of the project is to use machine learning (support vector machines in specific) and computer vision techniques to detect other cars on road and track them in a video stream.
+Objective of the project is to use machine learning (support vector machines in specific) and computer vision techniques to detect cars on road and track them in a video stream.
 The rest of the document is organized as:

 1. [Problem setup](#problem_setup)
 2. [Detection Pipeline](#detection_pipeline)